BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Types of Vocal Range

 In each of these main categories, several sub-categories are present that serve to identify particular voice qualities such as vocal weight and coloratura facility to differentiate various types of voices.
-The irony is that the vocal range itself has no ability to identify the voice type of a singer.

 Female Vocal Range Type